klingj3/RedditPoliticalSentiment/README.md

   pip3 install -r requirements.txt

+Next, install the required NLTK corpora dependencies through running the dependency_initialization program in the utilities folder.

 #### Flask Launch

 Now traverse into the flask directory, and use the following command to point flask to this application.